Mikfor/mikfor.github.io/docs/a_main.markdown

 In the visualization, users can right click on the plots and select "Open picture in a new tab", which opens the plot a new tab of the browser, allowing for zooming, either with a right click for an enlarged zoom or CTRL+mousewheel measured zooming.

-See full notebook here: [Jupyternbviewer](https://nbviewer.org/github/Mikfor/FinalAssignment_B/blob/main/traffic%20incident_Project_Assignemt_B.ipynb).
+See full notebook here:[Jupyternbviewer](https://nbviewer.org/github/Mikfor/FinalAssignment_B/blob/main/traffic%20incident_Project_Assignemt_B.ipynb).
+Opens in a new tab.